tomjenningss/OL-Blockchain/README.md

 `http://localhost:9080/LibertyProject/System/helloworld`

-## Query what is already on the Ledger:
+## Query what is already on the ledger:

 The blockchain network has cars already on the network and you can view them by hitting the `QueryCar/AllCars` endpoint: